-We curate byline editorials from leading industry experts on the latest in business innovation, international development and opportunities and working culture from around the globe.
+We write and curate byline editorials from leading industry experts on the latest in business innovation, international development, opportunities and working culture from around the globe.

 Our Managing Editor, Joanne Leila Smith shares her thoughts on some commonly asked questions about the INDVSTRVS project below: